fbaratov/pod-pedestrian/README.md

 ## Model usage
 The simplest way to train and test the model is by using the ```train_model.py``` and ```test_model.py``` files in the root directory.

+## Using custom datasets
+The provided code only supports the Caltech Pedestrian dataset in a specific format.
+However, if you wish to use a different dataset, please refer to the file located in ```backend/dataset_processing/prep_dataset.py```.
+The function ```load_data.py``` is responsible for loading the training, testing, and validation splits.
+Feel free to fiddle with it to load your data in the format that is required by PAZ.